flo90/ESP32-WS2812B/README.md

 ## Features
 * Control WS2812B or PL9823 LED's
-* Inverting signal for one transistor level shifter
+* Invert signal for one transistor level shifter
 * No realtime issues due to the use of the RMT Module
 * Configurable through 'make menuconfig'